Fiorella’s Jack Stack Barbecue - Martin City, MO - May 18, 2007

 As the sign says, Fiorella’s Jack Stack Barbecue specializes in “fresh meats, seafood and poultry (cooked) over hickory.”

-The restaurant was plain outside, with wood shingles and not much more, but inside, there were all sorts of kitschy bric-a-brac, including framed paintings of cows and pigs, a pig rocking horse, and this wooden cow, which has handles.
+The wood-shingled restaurant was plain outside, but there were all sorts of kitschy bric-a-brac inside, including framed cow and pig paintings, a pig rocking horse, and this wooden cow, which has handles.
 At one point, children must have ridden it.

 Nothing says authentic barbecue like puppets rigged with imaginary flying machines.

 Despite the restaurant’s overflow crowds and high decibel level, the servers managed to stay friendly and accommodating.
 There were three meats I had to try – lamb ribs, burnt ends and pork spare ribs – but there was no combination matching that description.
-Happily, my waitress allowed substitutions to make it work as a 3-meat combo ($18.50), featuring lamb ribs, burnt ends and pork spare ribs.
-She even let me substitute hickory pit beans and Cheesy Cornbake for the standard sides - fries and cole slaw - at no additional cost.
-My plate also included pickles and a slice of Texas toast.
+Happily, my waitress allowed substitutions to make it work.

 Denver-cut lamb ribs were succulent, with gamy, fall-off-the-bone sheep meat.

 For my third consecutive Kansas City barbecue meal, I sampled burnt ends and pork spare ribs.
 The burnt ends were luscious, no doubt from all the delicious cow grease.
-The pork ribs featured caramelized crusts and juicy meat.
+Pork ribs featured caramelized crusts and juicy meat.

-Hickory pit beans were made with spicy barbecue sauce, plus hacks of burnt ends and pork, creating a wicked brew.
+Hickory pit beans were made with spicy barbecue sauce, burnt ends and pork, creating a wicked brew.
 Cheesy Cornbake contained corn kernels, creamed cheese, cheddar cheese and chunks of ham.
 It was too cheesy for my taste, but it was certainly original.

 When my meal came at the end, and I was buying T-shirts at the counter, I spotted buffalo farmer Kathy, who I met the night before at Snead’s, a few miles down Holmes Road.
 She was buying pints of hickory beans and cole slaw, to pair with her grilled buffalo steaks.